 How to Tackle Mould and Mildew in the Bathroom

-As long as you take action, there’s no need to worry.
-Simply follow our top mould-busting tips below for a clean and sparkling bathroom that feels like brand new.
+As long as you take the right action, there’s no need to worry.
+Simply follow our top mildew and mould-busting tips for a clean and sparkling bathroom that feels brand new.

 What is mould and mildew?